 The New York housing market is crazy for amenities now.
 On-site gyms, 24-hour doorman, laundry, a pool, the list goes on.
 All of this can seem very enticing at first but don’t get carried away.
 Decide on what amenities are essential and which, you can forgo.
 For empty nesters, this might be the extra convenience of doormen buildings where you can receive packages, dry-cleaning and so on.
 Outdoor space such as a balcony is also a much-requested feature.

 Decide on what neighborhood suits you

-The proximity of a home to public transport is a big factor in NYC housing, especially so if you’re still working.
+The proximity of a home to public transport is a significant factor in NYC housing, especially so if you’re still working.
 Getting around in NYC can be chaotic, which tends to make homes located closer to subway stations pricier.
 Those coming from the suburbs also tend to have a hard time giving up their car.
 If so, be prepared for a lot of wrangling with New York parking rules.
 To make it easier, factor in a garage or parking space arrangements in your search.